 Compliance with the Code is, first and foremost, the individual responsibility of every director, officer and employee.
 We attempt to foster a work environment in which ethical issues and concerns may be raised and discussed with supervisors or with others without the fear of retribution.
 It is our responsibility to provide a system of reporting and access when you wish to report a suspected violation, or to seek counseling, when the normal chain of command cannot, for whatever reason, be used.

 Directors, officers, and employees must report, in person or in writing, any known or suspected violations of laws, governmental regulations or the Code, to the Ethics Officer.
 Additionally, directors, officers, and employees may contact the Ethics Officer with a question or concern about the Code or a business practice.
 Any questions or violation reports will be addressed immediately and seriously, and can be made anonymously.
-If you feel uncomfortable reporting suspected violations to this individual, you may report matters to Pillsbury Winthrop Shaw Pittman LLP, our outside counsel.
-The address and telephone number of these individuals are listed in Exhibit II attached to the Code.
+If you feel uncomfortable reporting suspected violations to this individual, you may report matters to our hotline 0800-888-0127 or by email at firstname.lastname@example.org.
+The reporting channels are listed in Exhibit II attached to the Code.

-It is not sufficient to report a suspected violation of the Code to a co-worker or to any person other than one of the individuals designated above.
+It is not sufficient to report a suspected violation of the Code to a co-worker or to any person other than the Ethics Officer.

 Upon receipt of a complaint under the Code, the Company will investigate the complaint and will involve agencies and resources outside the Company if and/or when such outside involvement appears advisable or necessary.
 The report and investigation will be kept confidential to the extent consistent with the need for a thorough investigation and response and taking into consideration the Company’s disclosure obligations and requirements.